What is Letterboxd?

 How should I use this site?

 Short answer: however you like.
-The easiest interaction is to mark films you’ve seen (or liked) using the icons on each poster.
-You can rate films and perform other actions from the Actions menu on the film’s poster as well.
-This builds up a record in your profile of the kind of films you like, and allows us to optionally hide films you’ve seen when browsing some pages.
+We invite new members to read our Welcome page, which covers a number of common actions and helpful tips.
+The easiest interaction is to mark films you’ve seen using the ‘eye’ icon on each poster.
+You can rate films and perform other actions from the Actions menu on the poster as well.
+Each film you mark as watched is added to your profile, allowing others to see what you’ve watched, and the site to optionally hide films we know you’ve seen when browsing some pages.

-Use the ‘Add a Film’ button to review a film, or to record the date you watched it — do this as you watch films (to populate your Diary page) or to retrospectively share your opinion of a film you’ve seen in the past.
-When reviewing/logging a film, you can optionally rate and/or like it, and add tags (for the film itself or to remind you how/with whom you watched it).
-Letterboxd also provides easy tools for making and sharing lists/collections of films.
+Use the ‘+ Log’ button in the website header to add a film, including the date you watched it and an optional review.
+Do this as you watch films (to populate your Diary) or to share your opinion of a film you’ve seen in the past (the watched date is optional).
+When logging/reviewing a film, you can also rate and/or like it, and add tags (for the film itself or to remind you how/with whom you watched it).
+We provide easy tools for making and sharing lists/collections of films too.

 What’s the difference between marking a film ‘watched’ and logging a film?

-Logging a film (via the ‘Add a Film’ button) allows you to record that you watched a film on a particular date.
-Adding films in this manner builds up your Diary page (a record of when you saw each film) and the Recently Watched section of your Profile page.
-Many members keep an up-to-date Diary from the time they join the site.
+Logging a film (via the ‘+ Log’ button) allows you to record that you watched a film on a particular date.
+Adding films in this manner builds up your Diary (a record of when you saw each film) and the Recent Activity section of your Profile page.
+A minimum of ten diary entries in a given year is required to generate a Year in Review page (Pro members only), or the email summary that we send in January (to all members who opt in to receiving our general news emails).
+Most members keep an up-to-date Diary only from the time they join the site, but it is possible to import your viewing history if you have that data from another app or spreadsheet.

 What’s the difference between liking and rating a film?